tassiluca/direct-style-experiments/docs/content/docs/03-channels.md

   - if the programs run out of memory you can get an out-of-memory exception!
   - in Kotlin they are called **Unlimited Channel**.

-Kotlin offers also a fourth type: the **Conflated Channel**, where every new element sent to it overwirtes the previously sent one, *never blocking*, so that the receiver gets always the latest element.
+Kotlin offers also a fourth type: the **Conflated Channel**, where every new element sent to it overwrites the previously sent one, *never blocking*, so that the receiver gets always the latest element.

 Concerning channel behavior, it is important to note that:

+{{< hint info >}}

-> 1. Multiple producers can send data to the channel, as well as multiple consumers can read them, **but each element is handled only _once_, by _one_ of them**, i.e. consumers **compete** with each other for sent values;
+1. Multiple producers can send data to the channel, as well as multiple consumers can read them, **but each element is handled only _once_, by _one_ of them**, i.e. consumers **compete** with each other for sent values;
-> 2. Once the element is handled, it is immediately removed from the channel;
+2. Once the element is handled, it is immediately removed from the channel;
-> 3. Fairness: `TBD`
+   * Channels are fair: `send` and `read` operations to channels are fair w.r.t. the order of their invocations from multiple threads (they are served in first-in first-out order).

+{{< /hint >}}

 ## Analyzer example

 To show channels in action an example has been prepared:

-{{< hint info >}}
-**Idea**: we want to realize a little asynchronous library allowing clients to collect the common statistics about repositories (issues, stars, last release) and contributors of a given GitHub organization.
+> **Idea**: we want to realize a little asynchronous library allowing clients to collect the common statistics about repositories (issues, stars, last release) and contributors of a given GitHub organization.
-{{< /hint >}}

 The final result is a GUI application that, given an organization name, starts the analysis of all its repositories, listing their information along with all their contributors as soon as they are computed.
 Moreover, the application allows the user to cancel the current computation at any point in time.